 Questions and apprehensions are normal.
 The Toledo Centre staff can help.

 We know that the decision to seek treatment is a difficult one for you and your family.
-There are many questions regarding what to expect when you enter treatment at the River Centre Clinic.
+There are many questions regarding what to expect when you enter treatment at Toledo Center.
 Some of the most common questions we hear from those seeking treatment are listed below.

 We are hear to answer your questions.
 Call us now at 877-212-5457 or complete the the Initial Information Form and one of our Intake Specialists will contact you.

-No, a doctor’s referral is not necessary for admission to the River Centre Clinic, unless specifically requested by your insurance company.
+No, a doctor’s referral is not necessary for admission to Toledo Center, unless specifically requested by your insurance company.
 If you are transferring from another facility, we will need medical records and recent lab-work to review.

 - Contact us by phone, or

 - Our Intake Coordinator will contact you confidentially by phone or e-mail.